fereshtehforghani/mean-shift-for-SSL/README.md

 ### Setup

 ### contact
-If you have any questions or comments, please feel free to contact us at hosseini99.zari@gmail.com.
+If you have any questions or comments, please feel free to contact us at hosseini99.zari@gmail.com and fereshtforghani@gmail.com.

 ```
 @InProceedings{Koohpayegani_2021_ICCV,